Location & Maps

 Submit Your Application!

 Interested in attending Seattle Pacific in Fall 2019?
-Apply by our Early Action deadline of November 1 and receive a fast admission decision and priority consideration for financial aid.
+Apply by our January 15 deadline and receive a quick admissions decision.

 Housing & Dining